 [SCENE 1: A park on the river.
 There is a table under the tree.
 The tree is decorated with balloons and streamers.
 There is a big pink birthday cake on the table.]

+Narrator: lt's Tania's eleventh birthday party.

-Among the guests is eleven-year-old 7
+Among the guests is eleven-year-old

 Lindi Myeza, dressed in her party dress.
-1

-Although Lindi looks like any other 157
+Although Lindi looks like any other

 eleven-year-old schoolgirl, she is a